-In October 2016, the Board of Directors adopted the 2016 Amended and Restated Stock Option Program (the "Plan"), which provided for the grant of stock options to the Company's employees, officers, directors, and outside consultants for the purchase of up to 763,368 shares of the Company's common stock.
-During 2017, the Plan was amended to provide up to 1,213,368 shares of the Company's common stock.
-During 2018, the Plan was further amended to provide up to 1,913,368 shares of the Company's common stock.
-Holders of stock options shall be entitled to exercise the vested portion of the stock option provided that a trade sale, as defined in the plan, or initial public offering has occurred.
-The holders of stock options may also exercise the vested portion of the stock option within six months of termination of employment.
+In October 2016, the Board of Directors adopted the 2016 Amended and Restated Stock Option Program (the "Plan"), which provided for the grant of stock options to the Company's employees, officers, directors, and outside consultants for the purchase of up to 1,224,824 shares of the Company's common stock.
+During 2017, the Plan was amended to provide up to 1,946,849 shares of the Company's common stock.
+During 2018, the Plan was further amended to provide up to 3,069,999 shares of the Company's common stock.
+Holders of stock options shall be entitled to exercise the vested portion of the stock option within six months of termination of employment.

 Stock options generally vest over a four-year period and expire in October 2026.
 The Board of Directors has the discretion to provide for accelerated vesting.
-At December 31, 2018, there were 927,059 shares available for future grant under the Plan.
+At December 31, 2018, there were 1,487,466 shares available for future grant under the Plan.